molszowy/ITL_Mismatch_Detector/README.md

-# ITL_Mismatch_Detector
+# ITL Mismatch Detector
-This tool connects to CUCM(Cisco Unified Communications Manager) over RIS/AXL APIs and retrives all registered devices in order to detect ITL mismatches.
+This tool automates the process to detect ITL(Initial Trust List) mismatches on Cisco IP Phones and Endpoints at scale.
+It generates devices_with_itl_mismatches.csv file that lists all registered endpoints with suspected mismatches(Device Name / IP address).

 ### Prerequisites:
-* CUCM version 9+
+* CUCM(Cisco Unified Communications Manager) version 9+
 * AXL service activated on the publisher(Cisco Unified Serviceability)
 * Admin user with the 'Standard CCM Super Users' Access Group assigned
 * Python 3.6+